dayvidwhy/daygrid/README.md

 ## Getting Started

 ### What does it look like?
-Head over to [daygrid.dwy.io](http://daygrid.dwy.io) to see what it is all about and get an idea of what the grid system entails.
+Head over to [the site](https://dayvidwhy.github.io/daygrid/) to see what it is all about and get an idea of what the grid system entails.

 ### Goals and Requirements
 * Be easy to use